-Our STARR technology platform combines self-replicating RNA with our lipid-mediated delivery system, LUNAR, into a single solution to produce proteins inside the human body.
-The STARR technology has the potential to generate a protective immune response or drive therapeutic protein expression to potentially prevent against or treat a variety of diseases.
-Self-replicating RNA-based prophylactic vaccines developed with STARR have the potential to trigger rapid and prolonged antigen expression within host cells resulting in protective immunity against infectious pathogens.
-We believe this combination of LUNAR and STARR technology may provide lower dose requirements due to superior immune response, sustained protein expression compared to non-self-replicating RNAbased vaccines and potentially enable us to produce vaccines more quickly and simply.
+Our STARR technology is our proprietary self-amplifying mRNA (or saRNA) technology platform.
+When combined with a delivery system, such as our lipid-mediated delivery system LUNAR, the STARR technology has the potential to generate a protective immune response or drive therapeutic protein expression to prevent against or treat a variety of diseases.
+Self-amplifying RNA-based prophylactic vaccines developed with STARR may trigger rapid and prolonged antigen expression within host cells affording patients protective immunity against infectious pathogens.
+We believe the combination of LUNAR and STARR technology may result in lower dose requirements (accompanied by fewer side effects) due to superior immune response and sustained protein expression compared to non-self-amplifying RNA-based vaccines and will likely enable us to produce greater volumes of vaccine doses more quickly.
+With the full enrollment of the pivotal Phase 1/2/3 study in Vietnam of ARCT-154, our next generation, self-amplifying mRNA-based vaccine for COVID-19, we are a global leader in the clinical development of self-amplifying RNA-based vaccines.
 Our STARR platform is described in more detail below.